Ardakilic/backmeup/README.md

 * Execute the configured script:

   ```
-  ./backmeup.sh
+  ./backmeup.sh #or backmeup directly if it's in your PATH.
   ```
 * If this is the first attempt to running and `method` is set to `dropbox`, Dropbox-Uploader will ask for an APP key and secret.
 You should create an appliction, provide these values and click on provided authorization link (Don't worry, the Dropbox-uploader has a nice wizard which guides you, can't be easier).
-After you've authorized, re-run the script using `.backmeup.sh`
+After you've authorized, re-run the script using `./backmeup.sh`
 * If everything went well, in a couple of minutes, you should see your database and files copied into the remote server.

 Important Notice
 --------------
-This script saves MySQL Root password inside, but it's only accessible by root.
+This script saves MySQL Root password (any user which can show and dump all databases will suffice actually) inside, but it's only accessible by root.
 In any ways, use it at your own risk.
 I'm not holding any responsibilities for any damage that this script may do (which shouldn't).

 Additional Notes
 --------------